I will tell you now: This is bad. This impacts us all. I mean, it’s been pretty bad for a while, but this is now way out of hand.

 Not because I agree with them, but precisely because I don’t.

 We have a major problem with the Internet, of which QAnon is the latest of a long line of victims… and will most certainly not be the last.
+The promise was broken.

-Censorship of ‘bad’ information, however well-intentioned, inevitably means censorship of information the powerful deem ‘bad’.
+The censorship of ‘bad’ information, however well-intentioned, inevitably means censorship of information the powerful deem ‘bad’.

 This never ends well.

-It allows potentially anyone who breaks a story, supports a cause or even does research to be discredited, censored, slandered (and even harassed or imprisoned).
+It allows potentially anyone who breaks a story, supports a cause or even does research to be discredited, censored, slandered (and even harassed or fired or imprisoned).
 This strikes at the heart of free speech.
 You know, that thing that everyone says them and their friends should have, but their political opponents, or people they find irritating or crazy, shouldn’t.

 That’s not how this works.
 You either have freedom of expression or you do not.
 Everybody should have it, as the law allows.
 It is a cornerstone of democracy, and, in the case of QAnon, their censorship shows a deeply troubling trend, which is that they are not only going to ban your speech, but they are going to ban you by association – hiding behind something that is ‘true’, but is really a lie by omission.
-Is QAnon crazy?
-Yes.
-Culty?
-Yes.

 Sorry.
 It’s time to choose.